daan-caljon/OTAPI/README.md

         |_ CELF.py                    # Code for CELF algorithm
         |_ Genetic_algorithm.py       # Code for genetic algorithms
         |_ allocation_utils.py        # Utils for the allocations
+      |_ allocations_runtime.py     # Code to measure the runtime of the allocation methods
       |_ extra_allocations.py       # Code to run extra experiments for the appendix
       |_ get_allocations.py         # Code to run and save the allocations
     |_ causal_models/         # Train relational causal estimator